asawari17/Excess_info_and_calculation/README.md

 # ExcessInfo_and_Classification
-The code to calculate the total excess information and perform and plot the UMAP classified data can be found here.
+The codes to calculate the total excess information and perform and plot the UMAP classified data along with the raw data can be found here.
 The interative figures shown below can be found here: [Graph_features](https://github.com/asawari17/Excess_info_and_calculation/blob/main/graph_features_umap.html.gz), [Performance features](https://github.com/asawari17/Excess_info_and_calculation/blob/main/performance_umap.html.gz)